-The substantial drop (154 FTE) in developmental programs this past year is primarily due to a reduction in ESL courses as a result of changes to ESL funding models by the ministry.
+The substantial drop (110 FTE) in developmental programs this past year is primarily due to a reduction in ESL courses as a result of changes to ESL funding models.

 2. Credentials Awarded

 Ministry Objective: Capacity

 Count of developmental credentials, certificates, diplomas, associate degrees, bachelor degrees, master degrees, and doctoral degrees awarded.